FeTS-AI/Front-End/docs/runningApplication.md

 The aforementioned command will perform the following steps:
 - Perform inference on the prepared dataset based on selected architectures and label fusion strategies
   - **NOTE**: To run [nnUNet](https://github.com/MIC-DKFZ/nnunet), follow these steps:
-    - Download weights from the following URL: ftp://www.nitrc.org/home/groups/fets/downloads/model_weights/nnunet.zip
+    - Download weights from the [following URL](ftp://www.nitrc.org/home/groups/fets/downloads/model_weights/nnunet.zip)
     - Unzip it in `${fets_root_dir}/data/fets`.
 The directory structure should look like this:
       ```bash
       ${fets_root_dir}